 8. How do you report to clients?

-Steadyhand provides a formal quarterly statement and report to clients.
+Steadyhand provides a formal quarterly statement and reports to clients.
 The statement lays out, in transparent and easily understood terms, a client’s portfolio, asset mix, performance and fees in percentage and dollar terms.
 The report gives an update on the outlook for investing, the funds’ positioning and performance, and our current advice to clients.
 Everything is available online by accessing our secure client portal.
 Our funds are valued daily so clients can also log in and view their portfolios as of the prior business day.

 We pride ourselves on being accessible to clients.
 We ensure our phones are answered by investment professionals from 10am-8pm EST so clients can get answers to their questions or effect transactions.